Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Methodology

 \subsection{Errors}

 The errors on the power spectrum can be computed from the square root of diagonal of the analytical covariance matrix:

-where $\{A,B,C,D\}=\{\kappa,g\}$, $\Delta\ell$ is the multipole binwidth, $f_{sky}^{AB}$ is the fraction of sky common to fields $A$ and $B$, and $\delta_{LL'}$ is the Kronecker delta.
-The expression of covariance matrix in Eq. \ref{eq:error_covariance} is not constrained by the limitation of using only the fraction of sky common to both CMB lensing convergence and galaxy surveys.
+where $\{A,B,C,D\}=\{\kappa,g\}$, $\Delta\ell$ is the multipole binwidth, $f_{sky}^{AB}$ is the fraction of sky common to fields $A$ and $B$, $f^{AC;BD}$ is the fraction of sky covered by fields $AB$ and $CD$, and $\delta_{LL'}$ is the Kronecker delta.
+The expression of covariance matrix in Eq.~\ref{eq:error_covariance} is not constrained by the limitation of using only the fraction of sky common to both CMB lensing convergence and galaxy surveys.
 The detailed derivation of the covariance matrix can be found in appendix \ref{apndx:covariance_matrix}.
-We use the expression Eq. \ref{eq:error_covariance} for covariance in estimation of parameters from likelihood analysis discussed in section \ref{sec:likeli}.
+We use the expression Eq.~\ref{eq:error_covariance} for covariance in estimation of parameters from likelihood analysis discussed in section \ref{sec:likeli}.

+Fig. \ref{fig:correlation_matrices} shows the correlation matrices obtained from simulations of HS-82 field.
+All correlation matrices are dominated by diagonal elements and the off-diagonal terms are smaller in comparison.
+Thus the assumed diagonal approximation holds strongly for our purpose and also serves as a good way to save some computation time.